Pembroke Center

 Occasionally, the Pembroke Center is able to host student proctors at the Pembroke Center Archives via partnerships with the Brown Graduate School or through special arrangements.
 Curatorial proctorships offer students with expertise in gender and sexuality studies the opportunity to cross-train into professional curatorial work.

-Proctors work closely with Mary Murphy, the Nancy L. Buc '65 Pembroke Center Archivist, and Ann duCille, Professor of English, Emerita at Wesleyan University and Visiting Scholar in Gender Studies at the Pembroke Center.
+Proctors work closely with Mary Murphy, the Nancy L. Buc '65 LLD'94 hon Pembroke Center Archivist, and Ann duCille, Professor of English, Emerita at Wesleyan University and Visiting Scholar in Gender Studies at the Pembroke Center.
 This apprenticeship model provides unique, hands-on experiences, enabling students to develop their curatorial skills and understanding of archival management.
 Often, students work with collections and scholars whose research informs their own academic work and scholarship.

 Mary Murphy and Professor Ann duCille developed a remarkable, immersive experience.
 Teaching is a central focus of the Pembroke Center, and both Mary and Ann were intentional that the proctorship offered a chance for us to learn the curatorial process.
 My graduate proctor colleague and I corresponded via email with prospective donors, attended team meetings, and assisted with a survey visit.
 We had an opportunity to see what it means to be a curator/archivist.